At CustomEyes, we’re happy to offer diabetic eye exams and keep your vision as healthy as possible.

 Why Is a Diabetic Retinopathy Exam So Important?

-Even if a patient doesn’t have obvious symptoms or signs, a licensed optometrist can easily diagnose eye and vision problems.
+Even if a patient doesn’t have obvious symptoms or signs, a licensed optometrist can easily diagnose eye and vision problems with diabetic eye exams.
 Early detection means we can provide preventive treatment options.